Is becoming a sports writer right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a sports writer is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a sports writer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 The typical sports writer must obtain the minimum of a bachelor's degree, usually in journalism.
 They often gain experience writing for their college newspaper or participating in internships.
 Many writers are former players who were not recruited for a collegiate sporting career, but developed an aptitude for writing.

 In addition to a degree and practical experience, writers must be experts on football, basketball, hockey and other games.
 They must know not only the rules of the game, but must also understand its history and have an intense knowledge of all key players, coaches and teams.
 Moreover, they must have a passion for athletics and a desire to provide fans with accurate and entertaining news.

 Other skills important to the field of athletic journalism include strong interpersonal and networking abilities, an aptitude for spotting news as it occurs and the ability to write creatively while captivating an audience.
 Writers must also possess a strong sense of self-confidence and determination in order to endure the long hours and irregular work environment inherent in this field.